bobacus/bobacus.github.io/2018/03/24/the-blog-that-didnt-want-to-be-written/index.md

+---
+layout: page
+title: "The blog that didn't want to be written"
+---
 # The blog that didn't want to be written (or (perhaps), how I learnt to stop worrying and embrace risk)

 (24 March 2018)